 Ultimately, during this era, it was Ivan the gorilla who made the store most famous.
 Ivan was brought to the B&I in 1964 as an infant and lived in an enclosure built specifically for him for 28 years.
 After not having other gorilla contact for his entire life, he got the attention of animal activists and was moved to Zoo Atlanta.
 Tacoma natives may still remember visiting Ivan.

 Today, the history of the building is featured on the walls of a few areas of the B&I, including all around Ivan’s now empty enclosure.
-While the B&I no longer draws shoppers and families in droves, it is still worth a visit—to check out this historical spot in person and give a little nod to a past often forgotten as people of Tacoma drive by on South Tacoma Way without so much as glance at this once quite glorious attraction.
+While the B&I no longer draws shoppers and families in droves, it is still worth a visit—to check out this historical spot in person and give a little nod to a past often forgotten as people of Tacoma drive past on South Tacoma Way without so much as glance at this once quite glorious attraction.

 The B&I Today